shinhye-ji/Lets-Make-Logos/README.md

 ## How to Use

---1.
-Open up the terminal (ex. git bash, terminal) --2. 'cd' into the lets-make-logos folder (ex. cd bootcamp/homework/lets-make-logos) --3.
-Type 'node index' or 'node index.js' (.js will be assumed by terminal) --4.
-Answer the prompted questions for your desired logo.
+1. Open up the terminal (ex. git bash, terminal)\
+2. 'cd' into the lets-make-logos folder (ex. cd bootcamp/homework/lets-make-logos)\
+3. Type 'node index' or 'node index.js' (.js will be assumed by terminal)\
+4. Answer the prompted questions for your desired logo.\
---5.
-The terminal will let you know when your logo has been generated.
+5. The terminal will let you know when your logo has been generated.